 This is what it looks like in Skritter, too:

 Then there are some unusual cases where it’s actually the other way around, meaning that there are several simplified characters corresponding to one single traditional character!
 Instead of having 1:2 mappings, we have 2:1 mappings, too.
 The most common case is 著 and 着, which in traditional Chines are always written as 著.
-You can find the remaining cases at the bottom of the article linked to above ( this one).
+You can find the remaining cases at the bottom of the article linked above ( this one).

-Simplified and traditional characters in Skritter
+Simplified and Traditional Characters in Skritter

 These will be displayed next to the simplified character when you bring up information about the character (or word).
 Most of the time, this poses few problems.
 If there are any problems, such as if the wrong 台 has been used, this is easy to fix.